Last Updated on

 9. There are 3 official languages

 In New Zealand, we have three official languages!
 The first is Maori, this is the indigenous language of New Zealand.
 Next is English which is what most people speak.
 The third is sign language.
 Sign language became an official language in 2006.
+This is one of my favourite facts about New Zealand culture because it really highlights how multicultural we are!

 10. There’s a lot of rules